mapswipe/python-mapswipe-workers/new-firebase-functions/README.md

  - get a service-account.json file from firebase which allows the OAuth functions to access the database and call external URLs (this last point only works on a firebase Blaze plan)
 - Before deploying, set the required firebase config values in environment:
+FIXME: replace env vars with config value names
+  - `osm.redirect_uri`: `https://dev-auth.mapswipe.org/token` or `https://auth.mapswipe.org/token`
-  - OSM_OAUTH_REDIRECT_URI: 'devmapswipe://login/osm' or 'mapswipe://login/osm'
+  - `osm.app_login_link`: 'devmapswipe://login/osm' or 'mapswipe://login/osm'
-  - OSM_OAUTH_API_URL: 'https://master.apis.dev.openstreetmap.org/' or 'https://www.openstreetmap.org/' (include the
+  - `osm.api_url`: 'https://master.apis.dev.openstreetmap.org/' or 'https://www.openstreetmap.org/' (include the
     trailing slash)
-  - OSM_OAUTH_CLIENT_ID: find it on the OSM application page
+  - `osm.client_id`: find it on the OSM application page
-  - OSM_OAUTH_CLIENT_SECRET: same as above.
+  - `osm.client_secret`: same as above.
 Note that this can only be seen once when the application is created.
 Do not lose it!
 - Deploy the functions as explained above
 - Expose the functions publicly through firebase hosting, this is done in `/firebase/firebase.json` under the `hosting`